By Julian Patrick

 The rules are different if the stove is being inserted into a fireplace recess rather than if the stove is to be “freestanding” outside of the usual stove recess (e.g. a modern stove connected to a twin wall flue that exits the building via the ceiling or wall of the room).
 We shall come to the two different sets of rules soon.

-A hearth, in the most stringent application of the rules, consists of two elements:
+A hearth, in the most stringent application of the rules, consists of two elements, one on top of the other:

-Added together the constructional hearth and VWA must have a combined depth of 125mm (5").
-However, some modern stoves can have this reduced to 12mm.
+Added together in thickness, the constructional hearth and VWA must have a combined depth of 125mm (5").
+However, many modern stoves can have this combined depth reduced to 12mm.
 You will see this mentioned on our product pages under "Specifications & Dimensions".

-In our image above the glass hearth is acting as both the constructional hearth AND the Visual Warning Area at the same time and it fulfils the criteria for both.
-It is of a suitable size (constructional-hearth box ticked) and follows the rules for Visual Warning Area.
-The slim depth is possible because the stove is certified as "allowed to have a 12mm depth" (if it did not have this certification then the glass would be 5" thick).
+In our image above the glass hearth is, surprisingly, acting as both the constructional hearth AND the Visual Warning Area at the same time as the single piece of glass fulfils the criteria for both.
+The glass covers a suitable geographic area (constructional-hearth box ticked) and follows the rules for Visual Warning Area.
+The slim thickness is possible because the stove is certified as "allowed to have a 12mm hearth depth" (if it did not have this certification then the floor under the glass would have to be reworked).

-In the past, even if a room had a wooden floor, the area where the stove was to go would be concrete 5" thick (you will often see this in fireplace areas where a wooden floor ends).
-On top of this concrete area would be placed a Visual Warning Area e.g. 1" thick slate or similar.
+In the past, even if a room had a wooden floor, the area where the stove was to go would be concrete, 5" thick (you will often see this in fireplace areas where a wooden floor ends).
+On top of this concrete area would be placed a Visual Warning Area e.g. a slate slab, a tiled area, or similar.

 The constructional hearth area for a freestanding stove must be a minimum size: 840mm x 840mm.
 If your room has a tiled or concrete floor you already have your constructional hearth!
 Lucky you ;-) That's assuming it is 5" thick (or 12mm thick if you have a certified stove).
 If you DO have this situation then you just need to present a suitable Visual Warning Area and we are coming to this.